flutter/website/src/content/ai-toolkit/feature-integration.md

 and the recipe from the LLM, bundling them together with an **Add Recipe** button to show in place of the Markdown.

-Notice that we’re parsing the LLM response as JSON.
+Notice that we're parsing the LLM response as JSON.
-It’s common to set the provider into JSON mode and to provide a schema to restrict the format of its responses to ensure that we’ve got something we can parse.
+It's common to set the provider into JSON mode and to provide a schema to restrict the format of its responses to ensure that we've got something we can parse.
 Each provider exposes this functionality in its own way, but both the `GeminiProvider` and `VertexProvider` classes enable this with a `GenerationConfig` object that the